-Read the CBS news report, B.C. girl convicted in school bullying tragedy, to learn about the trial of the three teenage girls who continuously harassed and threatened Dawn-Marie, a 14-year old girl from Canada.
-Dawn-Marie never asked an adult for help and finally committed suicide.
+Read this CBS news report to learn about the trial of the three teenage girls who continuously harassed and threatened Dawn-Marie who never asked for adult help while being bullied.

 Send your comments.